 Xfinity pricing was consistent throughout Sacramento city and county in our tests.
 We ran test addresses in every Sacramento neighborhood including Downtown, East Sacramento, Land Park, Oak Park, and South Sacramento.
 The $19.99 price had no restrictions based on location, including locations in the broader Sacramento County area.

-The best value Xfinity plan in Sacramento is Fast.
+The best value Xfinity plan in Sacramento is Connect More.
 This plan offers enough speed to support a home with 3–4 users, and can support high-bandwidth appliances such as 4K largescreens and cloud-connected video systems.